Hijron Ka Khanqah: Structure

 After entering the premises of the monument through a narrow gate, marble steps lead to a large patio where white colored tombs are seen.
 There is a small terrace adjoining the tombs.
 The tombs are enclosed on the west in the prayer direction by a wall mosque.

-Of the many white painted tombs (seen in picture) of Hijras or eunuchs here, the main tomb held in reverence is stated to be of a hijra called Miyan Saheb.
+Of the many white painted tombs of Hijras or eunuchs located at the complex, the main tomb held in reverence is stated to be of a hijra called Miyan Saheb.